bees-hive/elegant-git/docs/commands.md

 default local branch and pushes into the default upstream branch.
 After a successful push, the given and temporary branches are removed.

+Prior to the execution, a current state is saved (a branch with modifications).
+After the successful accepting a work, the state will be restored.
+In the case of a failure, you need to go to the desired branch and apply a stash if needed.

 Approximate commands flow is
 ```bash
 ==>> git elegant accept-work task-123